Android personal app list

 - Titanium Backup : The ye olde backup app that just works (at least back in Pie).
 However, it's closed source, has questionable permissions such as phone & contacts, & locks some features behind a "Pro" paywall with Goolag license checking (license key without Goolag is available, though it requires PayPal).

 - Seedvault : An open source backup tool made by Calyx, it has made its way to various ROMs' /system/priv-app folder.
 Haven't used this one yet, so I can't say how reliable this is yet.
-Doesn't seem to need root, as it seems to be meant to run on unrooted phones.
+Doesn't seem to need root, as it seems to be primarily aimed at users running locked bootloaders.

 Neo Backup

 A fork of the open-source and inactive OAndBackup, aimed at keeping it alive beyond 202x.
-After trying out release 7.0.0 (when it was OAndBackupX), I can conclude that it's currently shaping up to be my backup tool of choice, even if it has some imperfections (and I haven't fully committed to using it yet).
+After trying out release 7.0.0 (when it was OAndBackupX), I can conclude that it's currently shaping up to be my backup tool of choice, even if it has some imperfections.
+4/12/2024 Update : I now rely on Neo Backup for backing up Android games.
+And I generally back app data, device data, external data, & media if applicable; mostly since I already have the installer files (APK & OBB when necessary) on the ready.

 Formerly known as OAndBackupX, it was renamed to Neo Backup in 27/3/2022.